Attention-CRM-Consulting-kft/training-prep/README.md

 # training-prep

 Repo for Training Preparation.
 Edited only by admin.
-I SAY: only Admin!! new line new line vhk voltam - elvágtáztam | Na vágtázzál el innnenfele gyorsan!
+Hahaha! new line new line vhk voltam - elvágtáztam
+Valami tündöklő!